kwan22/habits/level4.md

 - [Pausebuffering](#pausebuffering)

 ## Speed hierarchy
-Know the key properties of the basic speed tech and how they compare to each other.
+Know the key properties of the speed tech and how they compare to each other.

 <details>
   <summary>1.2x multiplier</summary>
   At high speed, a downright becomes faster than a right dash.
-Here are a couple of examples where it is less visually obvious that performing a downdiagonal for the multiplier is faster than a horizontal dash. <br>
+Here are a couple of examples where it is less visually obvious that performing a downdiagonal for the multiplier is faster than a horizontal dash/demo. <br>
   <img src="https://github.com/kwan22/habits/blob/main/images/lv4/2a_start_1,2x.webp" width="480">
   <img src="https://github.com/kwan22/habits/blob/main/images/lv4/3a_suite2_1,2x.webp" width="480"> <br>
 </details>